Vk24-hash/Vk24-hash/README.md

 🔭 I’m currently working on Image processing\
-🌱 I’m currently learning AI ML\
+🌱 I’m working on Machine Learning\
 👯 I’m looking to collaborate on new fields as a beginner\
-⚡ Fun fact: I'am still a beginner\
+⚡ Fun fact: I'am still a beginner